What is Martyn's Law? A Guide to Event Security

 Improve your security culture

-Martyn’s Law can help us improve our overall security culture as an event venue.
-However, whilst it’s still going through the legal process, there are plenty of actions we can (and should) take to prepare for terror attacks and events with elevated security risks.
+Martyn’s Law is designed to help us improve our overall security culture as event venues and organisers.
+However, whilst it’s still going through the implementation process, there are plenty of actions we can (and should) take to prepare for terror attacks and events with elevated security risks.
 These include:

 Risk assessments